ba-st/Winter/source/Winter-Tiled.package/WinterTiledMapTile.class/README.md

-Class representing a tile in a tiled map
+Class representing a tile of a tileSet in a tiled map